This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 When it comes to burgers, the ideal fat percentage of your patty mixture is between 15 to 20%.
 You can go a little bit leaner than that, but you start to sacrifice in the flavor and texture department the leaner you go.
 Not to mention, the higher fat content will help keep burgers from falling apart.

-This is exactly the reason that beef chuck is most common for burgers as it falls right into that sweet spot range of 15 to 20% fat content.
+This is exactly the reason that beef chuck is the most popular meat for burgers as it falls right into that sweet spot range of 15 to 20% fat content.
 You get a perfect amount of fat to keep the patty moist and compliment the beefy flavor of the chuck.

 It’s also worth noting that mixing the right types of meat is not only okay, it’s encouraged!
 Some of the best burgers I’ve had in my life have been blends of different types of meat.
 At the end of the day, what you’re looking for is a final mixture that falls in that sweet spot of 15 to 20% fat content.